3D Gaussian Splatting: Survey, Technologies, Challenges, and Opportunities

 \subsubsection{Point Clouds}

-Point clouds, as a 3D representation related to 3DGS, are often used to initialize its attributes.
-Converting point cloud representations to 3DGS can effectively fill in the point clouds' holes~\cite{chung2023luciddreamer,ouyang2023text2immersion}, which is typically done after high-precision reconstruction of the point clouds.
-Conversely, 3DGS can also be converted into point clouds, followed by voxelizing the point cloud into 3D voxels and then projecting them onto 2D BEV grids, which is an important guide in navigation tasks~\cite{lei2024gaussnav}.
+Point clouds, as a 3D representation related to 3DGS, are often used to initialize positions.
+Converting point clouds to 3DGS can effectively fill holes~\cite{chung2023luciddreamer, ouyang2023text2immersion} or improve reconstruction details~\cite{lu2024large}, typically after high-precision reconstruction.
+Conversely, 3DGS can be converted into point clouds, voxelized into 3D voxels, and projected onto 2D BEV grids, which guide navigation tasks~\cite{lei2024gaussnav}.
 Additionally, anchor points in space can assist 3DGS.
-These methods use the centers of voxels as anchor points to represent the scene.
+These methods use voxel centers as anchor points to represent the scene.
 Each anchor point comprises a local context feature, a scaling factor, and multiple learnable offsets.
-By decoding other attributes based on these offsets and features, the anchors are transformed into local neural Gaussians.
-This idea helps mitigate the redundant expansion of 3DGS~\cite{lu2023scaffold,yang2024spec,yu2024gsdf}.
+By decoding other attributes based on these offsets and features, the anchors transform into local neural Gaussians, which helps mitigate redundant expansion~\cite{lu2023scaffold, yang2024spec, yu2024gsdf}.} {